-DKK-1 levels then increase and causes cell death (i.e., the same response the body gives to prevent tumour development).
+DKK-1 levels then increase and causes cell death (i.e., the same response the body gives to prevent tumor development).

-So, essentially, the increased expression (upregulation) of the hDkk-1 gene is a response by the body to excessive DHT levels.
-Very high concentrations of DHT can cause DNA damage and the body will automatically react to this by causing ORS cell apoptosis via DKK-1 upregulation.
+Essentially, the increased expression (upregulation) of the hDkk-1 gene is a response by the body to excessive DHT levels.
+Very high concentrations of DHT can cause DNA damage and the body will automatically react to this by causing ORS cell death via DKK-1 upregulation.

 The discussion section of the first study ends with:

 "However, it still remains to be investigated whether our observations translate into a significant role for DKK-1 in the decreased growth of the hair follicle and ultimately in androgenetic alopecia."

 I think DKK-1 probably does further decrease the growth of the hair

 follicle, but I also think it's important to look at the bigger

 As already stated, for those who suffer androgenetic alopecia, DHT levels in the hair loss region are much higher than in the rest of the scalp.